-Adam Cory Eaton...He and his wife, Katie, have one son, Brayden...Attended Miami (OH) University and was selected to the All-Mideast Region Second Team in 2009-10...Is a 2007 graduate of Kenton Ridge (Ohio) High School.
+Adam Cory Eaton...He and his wife, Katie, have two sons: Brayden and Maverick...Attended Miami (OH) University and was selected to the All-Mideast Region Second Team in 2009-10...Is a 2007 graduate of Kenton Ridge (OH) High School.

 Had his initial season in Washington cut short when he injured his left knee at first base on April 28 against the New York Mets...Underwent season-ending surgery on May 9....Hit safely in 17 of 23 games before the injury...At the time of the injury, he ranked third in MLB with 24 runs scored...Scored 10 runs in a six-game stretch from April 22-27...Also ranked tied for ninth in the National League with 14 walks prior to injury...He was also tied for third in MLB with a .500 batting average with runners in scoring position...Clubbed his first home run as a National in the third game of the season, April 6 vs. Miami (Koehler)...Did not record an error in 23 games and tallied two assists along the way...Hit leadoff 16 times, hit second six times and ninth on one occasion...Appeared in center field (19 starts), left field (two starts) and right field (one start).